 Playing strong and steady is crucial.
-You have to be patient in both Ghost War and poker, and as we mentioned earlier, only engage when you have the upper hand.
+You have to be patient in Ghost War, and as we mentioned earlier, only engage when you have the upper hand.
 But that doesn’t mean you shouldn’t get creative and outmaneuver opponents.
 Flanking forces enemies to make mistakes and lose their grip on their position.

-In poker, outmaneuvering opponents usually requires a little bit of bluffing or a fancy play to trap them into betting.
+Outmaneuvering opponents usually requires a little bit of bluffing or a fancy play to trap them.
 In Ghost War, it usually means going around the sides or back to gain ground and kill enemies.

 Play to Win